urbancompasspony/docker/README.md

 Maintenance and other configurations need to be made separately.

+## Configuring Network:
+sudo docker network create -d macvlan --subnet=192.168.0.0/24 --gateway=192.168.0.1 -o parent=eth0 macvlan-custom

-# To connect to an container that is running:
+## To connect to an container that is running:
 sudo docker exec -it pihole /bin/bash